riscv-software-src/riscv-perf-model/fusion/FSL.md

 The uarch element name is used by the Fusion API to match a micro-architecture description class instance to the transform specification.

-The Fusion API will issue an assert if the named uarch element does not have an associated object.
+The Fusion API will throw an exception if the named uarch element does not have an associated object.

 The microarchitecture description class is used to validate processor